 - 1. Complete the first degree as certified by the registrar. - 2.
-Declare a new program of study after the first degree has been certified as completed by the registrar. - 3.
-Earn an additional 15 semester hours in residence in the declared program (see residency credit) - File an Intent to Graduate form with the registrar as prescribed in the class schedule.

-Meet all current requirements for the second or subsequent degree.
+Declare a new program of study after the first degree has been certified as completed by the registrar. - Earn an additional 15 semester hours in residence in the declared program (see residency credit) - File an Intent to Graduate form at www.troy.edu/ graduation/html in accordance with the published deadlines. - Meet all current requirements for the second or subsequent degree.
 An associate degree cannot be declared once a baccalaureate degree has been awarded in the same program.